1jkunz1/Dash-Analysis/Overall_Scores.md

 Native Wallet: Linux | 4 <br>
 Online/Web Wallet | 4 <br>

-<b>Security: Software </b> | 4
+<b>Security: Software </b> | 4 <br>
 Overall the dev community is very active, the wallets have standard ++ security / options for 2FA / PK backups / Alternative Protection.
-The $DASH devs have one of the more active/robust/dynamic development teams I have come across.
+The $DASH devs have one of the more active/robust/dynamic development teams in the space.
 This rating will bump to a 5 if wallets / masternode software QA passes inspection

-<b> Developer Profiles </b> | 5
+<b> Developer Profiles </b> | 5 <br>
 Current Lead Dev by Contributions: UdjinM6 | 5
 Public Github History: https://github.com/UdjinM6?page=1&tab=repositories | 5
 Total Developers (Lifespan): 350+ | 5